acro5piano/plantview/README.md

 # Features

 - Hot Module Replacement (HMR) will help you to seamlessly write and preview UML
+- Easy installation with Docker + NPM
+- Super fast, dockerized local plantuml server
 - Works even in Offline
 - You can use your favorite editor
-- Easy installation with Docker + NPM

 # Getting Started